 From community centers to world championships to the big screen, table tennis transcends sport and pop culture.
 Anyone can pick up a paddle and play, but to be a true table tennis pro, you’ll need to know the finer details about the game.

 Before you begin to play, you need to make sure you have the right equipment.
 While more serious paddlers may have specialized apparel and gear, there are four essential pieces of equipment.
 Each piece has their own regulations.

 - Table: This is where play takes place.
 Tables come in a variety of styles and versions, but the standard size for competitive play is 9 feet long by 5 feet wide by 2.5 feet high.
 Another key element is the thickness of the surface.
 Thinner surfaces give the ball less bounce.
 Serious players will need a table that allows for a bounce of about 77 percent of the initial drop.
-For more details on table tennis tables, check out [will link to the buying guide.]
+For more details on table tennis tables, check out this guide on choosing the right table for you.

 - Net Assembly: The net assembly divides the playing surface.
 Some tables come with a net included, while others require a separate purchase.
 You can attach nets to the table using clamps.
 When attached, the bottom of the net should be as close to the table as possible.
 Meanwhile the top should rise 6 inches above the playing surface.

 - Ball: Standard table tennis balls should be round with a diameter of 1.57 inches and a weight of 2.7 grams.
 Made of polymer, balls are either white or orange in color.
 The color you choose may depend on what is easier to see in the area of play.